 When researching further you may notice complaints in different categories, not just for customer service.
 It seems some issues customers are having were with the actual products, delivery, and billing.
 But the amount of complaints that we are seeing is on the low side, compared to the huge number of transactions and customers.

 It seems the majority of complaints people generally have with large companies do arise from shipments not being received or receiving them late.
 Others having to wait 30 days before the company issues a refund, etc.

-There are also a lot of warnings from people who have used companies where some claim they were scammed and that their ordered product was never received or having their orders cancelled for no reason.
+There are also a lot of warnings from people who have used companies where some claim they were scammed and that their ordered product was never received or having their orders canceled for no reason.
 Very rarely, some have even received chipped or cracked bars.

-When customers contact their precious metals dealer and are told to return the product due to defect the company should cover the shipping charges.
+When customers contact their precious metals dealer and are told to return the product due to a defect the company should cover the shipping charges.
 Most would agree that the dealer should be responsible for the additional expenses.

-Which Company Are We Recommending?
+Which Companies Are We Recommending?